-Rental income is accounted for under the terms of the relevant lease and is accounted for on an accruals basis.
+Rental income and income from property loan assets are accounted for under the terms of the relevant lease and on an accruals basis.

-Receipts and payments under swap contracts, representing the difference between the swapped cash flows, are included in investment income and is accrued on a basis consistent with the terms of the swap.
+Receipts and payments under swap contracts, representing the difference between the swapped cash flows, are included in investment income and accrued on a basis consistent with the terms of the swap.

-Investment Income and expenditure (continued)
+Investment income and expenditure (continued)